whytestalyon/LayeredGraph/README.md

 }
 ```

+## License

-This software is free for use for academic and non-profit endeavors.
-Please contact bwilk@hudsonalpha.org of jholt@hudsonalpha.org to inquire about commercial use.
+This software is free for use for academic and non-profit endeavors under the GPL v3.
+Please contact bwilk@hudsonalpha.org or jholt@hudsonalpha.org to inquire about commercial use.